causiq/logary/README.md

 **Serialisation** for Rutta is done using [FsPickler](https://nessos.github.io/FsPickler/tutorial.html#Picklers-and-Pickler-combinators).
-Since FsPickler uses a binary format, it should be assume to break for any given minor upgrade of FsPickler.
+Since FsPickler uses a binary format, it should be assumed to break for any given minor upgrade of FsPickler.

 Each ZMQ message contains a Message (see DataModel.fs) in the binary form